Nic-Wolf/Castlemind/designIdeas.md

 Animation Ideas:

-Animations should be handled in Angular
+Animations should be handled in Angular, mainly using ng-repeat, although there are several other angular directives that are built well for handling animations.

+Animations should be subtle yet fun and should add to the overall user experience.